Are forums moderated? What are your guidelines?

 Our vision for the forums is this: That every visitor, whether lurker or poster, will feel welcome and safe participating in a community where people respect and honor each other.

-In the simplest possible terms, just be helpful and positive.
-Don't be critical or negative.
+In the simplest possible terms, just be helpful, positive, and inclusive.

 FORUM POSTING GUIDELINES